 sort +m1 F2 F1 moiety +s will sort atoms by atomic mass and label, put F1 after F2 and form moieties sorted by size.
-Note that when sorting atoms, any subsequent sort type operates inside the groups created by the preceeding sort types.
+Note that when sorting atoms, any subsequent sort type operates inside the groups created by the preceding sort types.

-Olex2 will display the altered connectivity table in the case if structure is grown or packed lstsymm Prints symmetry operations and their codes for current structure. envi r [2.7 Å] A1 or one selected atom [-h] [-q] Note: if more than one atom is selected the first one is used Prints a list of those atoms within a sphere of radius r around the specified atom. -h: adds hydrogen atoms to the list -q: option adds Q-peaks to the list mode grow [-s] [-v] [-b] Displays the directions in which the molecule can be grown -s: also shows the short interaction directions -v: [2.0 Å] shows directions to the molecules within v value of the Van der Waals radii of the selected atoms which can be generated by clicking on the direction representations, only unique symmetry operations (producing shortest contacts are displayed) -r: shows directions to all symmetry equivalent atoms atoms of the selected one(s) within 15 Å shortcut CTRL+G is used to enter the 'mode grow' mode pack Displays the position of symmetry equivalent asymmetric units as tetrahedra.
+Olex2 will display the altered connectivity table in the case if structure is grown or packed

+3. 5 Symmetry Operations lstsymm Prints symmetry operations and their codes for current structure. envi [r=2.7 Å] A1 or one selected atom [-h] [-q] Note: if more than one atom is selected the first one is used Prints a list of those atoms within a sphere of radius r around the specified atom. -h: adds hydrogen atoms to the list -q: option adds Q-peaks to the list mode grow [-s] [-v] [-b] Displays the directions in which the molecule can be grown -s: also shows the short interaction directions mode pack -v: [2.0 Å] shows directions to the molecules within v value of the Van der Waals radii of the selected atoms which can be generated by clicking on the direction representations, only unique symmetry operations (producing shortest contacts are displayed) -r: shows directions to all symmetry equivalent atoms atoms of the selected one(s) within 15 Å shortcut CTRL+G is used to enter the 'mode grow' Displays the position of symmetry equivalent asymmetric units as tetrahedra.
 These asymmetric units can be generated by clicking on the corresponding tetrahedron. sgen atoms The Symmetry operation is represented as 1_555, 1555 or -1+X,Y,Z and atoms as a selection or a names list Generates symmetry equivalents of the provided (or all atoms, if there is no selection) using the provided symmetry operation.
-Note: For symmetry operations starting with '-' and letter, a leading zero must be added, for example, o-x,-y,-z , otherwise Olex2 confuses this with an option. pack -a a -b b -c c [atoms] Packs all or specified atoms within given dimensions -c: prevents clearing existing model Example: pack \$O will pack all O atoms with the default of -1.5 to 1.5 cells range. pack cell Shows content of the unit cell.
-In conjunction with ' grow -w' allows the creation of views where all asymmetric units contributing to the unit cell are shown. pack 7° Packs fragments within radius r of the selected atom(s) or the centre of gravity of the asymmetric unit.
+Note: For symmetry operations starting with '-' and letter, a leading zero must be added, for example, o-x,-y,-z, otherwise Olex2 confuses this with an option. pack a_from a_to b_from b_to c_from c_to [atoms] Packs all or specified atoms within given dimensions • -c: prevents clearing existing model Example: pack \$0 will pack all O atoms with the default of -1.5 to 1.5 cells range. pack from to Equivalent to 'pack from to from to from to', like 'pack o 1' is expanded to 'pack o 1 o 1 o 1' pack cell Shows content of the unit cell.
+In conjunction with 'grow -w' allows the creation of views where all asymmetric units contributing to the unit cell are shown. pack 7° Packs fragments within radius r of the selected atom(s) or the centre of gravity of the asymmetric unit. grow [atoms] [-w] Grows all possible/given atoms; for polymeric structures or structures that require to be grown several times Olex2 will continue grow until the operation results in a symmetry element that has been used previously. -w: permits the application of symmetry previously used operations to other fragments of the asymmetric unit labels -l -i: Adds labels only to the 'original' - i.e. not created by symmetry - molecule.